Naming, Describing, and Quantifying Visual Objects in Humans and LLMs: Introduction

 Previous work highlighted that speakers display a wide range of variability when asked to utter sentences, resulting in inter-speaker variability but also variability over time for the same speaker \citep{levelt1993speaking, fan-etal-2018-hierarchical, alva2021suitability, takmaz2024describing}.
 In particular, in object naming, speakers may refer to objects appearing in a visual scene in many different ways \citep{graf2016animal}.
 Objects generally belong to multiple categories/super-categories, and all the lexicalized labels of such categories are valid \citep{brown1958shall}.
 However, although multiple labels are valid, humans pragmatically adapt their naming preferences depending on the context \citep{olson1970language, rohde2012communicating}, resulting in some labels being more frequently uttered than others.
 For instance, `mammal' is a correct label to describe a Gold Retriever, but pragmatically less likely than `dog'.
 Similarly, speakers tend to prefer sub-ordinate words like `car' instead of the potentially ambiguous super-ordinate word `vehicle' in case multiple vehicles appear in the image.
 In our work, we are interested in capturing both these two features: while many labels are equally valid and acceptable when naming or describing entities, these labels distribute according to a certain likelihood distribution.

-In our work, we investigate this issue in three different production conditions.
+In our work, we investigate this issue, which has recently entered the NLP research community \citep{plank-2022-problem}, in three different production conditions.
 First of all, we consider the ManyNames dataset \citep{silberer-etal-2020-object, silberer-etal-2020-humans}, where annotators assign labels to describe common objects in images in a referential expression generation setting \citep{yu2016modeling, kazemzadeh-etal-2014-referitgame}.
 We also explore two additional resources that have not received much attention within the NLP community and that allow us to broaden the horizons of this phenomenon.
 First, we analyze the NOUN dataset \citep{horst2016novel}, where speakers describe uncommon and novel objects: we focus on both the choice of the adjectives and how they distribute in the across-subject distribution.
 Finally, we investigate human production variability arising from the context-sensitive nature of non-numerical quantifiers using the data collected by \citet{pezzelle2018probing}.

 We evaluate three VLLMs (FROMAGe, BLIP-2, LLaVA) on the above-mentioned tasks in a zero-shot setting.
 We sample multiple times from the model using nucleus sampling, mimicking various human speakers, and compare the generated samples against human production patterns using different metrics (Jensen–Shannon divergence and Pearson's correlation, depending on the task at hand).
 Our results show that models weakly to moderately mimic human distributions in naming common and uncommon objects.
-Instead, they fail to mimic human distributions when selecting quantifiers, as highlighted by our in-depth analyses.
+Instead, all of them fail to mimic human distributions when selecting quantifiers, as highlighted by our in-depth analyses.